BarryPercy/omdbai-app-frontend/README.md

 ### Front End
 - Clone the [FrontEnd Project](https://github.com/BarryPercy/omdbapi-app-frontend)
 - Add a .env file to the main folder of your project.
-- Add the follow environment variable to your .env -REACT_APP_BACKEND (e.g. "http://localhost:3001" if running locally)
+- Add the following environment variable to your .env
+    - REACT_APP_BACKEND (e.g. "http://localhost:3001" if running locally)
 - Open a terminal from the project folder.
     - Run "npm i" to install all the projects dependencies.
     - Run "npm start"